Mlaiel/iacherie/backend/collectors/README.md

 ## Overview

-The Collectors module provides a unified, enterprise-grade content monitoring infrastructure for the Ainflue platform.
+The Collectors module provides a unified, enterprise-grade content monitoring infrastructure for the iacherie platform.
 This module consolidates 16 individual platform collectors into 6 logical, consolidated collectors while maintaining backward compatibility.

 ## Architecture